 At the heart of the programming is the work of the Nederlands Dans Theater and the Residentie Orkest.
-Amare therefore presents a high-quality program of dance, music, music theatre, circus, cabaret and community art of an international level for a wide audience.
-At the same time, the theater exuberantly celebrates cultural holidays and festivals with local communities.
+Next to this, Amare presents a high-quality program of dance, music, music theatre, circus, cabaret and community art of an international level for a wide audience.
+The theatre also exuberantly celebrates cultural holidays and festivals with local communities.

 Purest sound experience

-Amare has several study and teaching rooms for music and dance students of the Royal Conservatoire, private studios for the dancers of the Nederlands Dans Theater and a private rehearsal room for the musicians of the Residentie Orkest
+In addition to the various halls, the building also contains various study spaces and classrooms for the Royal Conservatoire’s music and dance students, studios for the dancers of Nederlands Dans Theater, and a rehearsal room for the musicians of the Residentie Orkest.

-On the ground floor of Amare, a covered, freely accessible space runs from Spuiplein all the way to the Turfhaven side.
-The ticket office, the Kunstenplein and a catering facility with a terrace are located here.
-Under the building is a public parking garage and a public bicycle shed
+On Amare’s ground floor, a roofed, publicly accessible space runs all the way from Spuiplein to Turfmarkt on the other side.
+Here, visitors will find the box office ticket counters, the Kunstenplein, and a catering establishment with its own terrace.
+Beneath the building are a public parking garage and a public bicycle parking facility.